Arizona v. United States (2012)

 What Happened?

-In 2010, Arizona passed a law called S.B.
+In April 2010, Arizona Governor Jan Brewer signed a law called S.B.
 1070 to address problems related to illegal immigration.
 The state was facing high costs from undocumented immigrants in education, healthcare, and law enforcement, and believed the federal government wasn't doing enough to enforce immigration laws.

 The Arizona law had several provisions that made it a state crime to be an undocumented immigrant, required police to check the immigration status of anyone they stopped, and allowed employers to face penalties for hiring undocumented workers.